dragonprojects/dragonroleplay/docs/Roleplay/Characters.md

     As a knight, you may have a sword with you, whereas a mage may have scrolls with them.
 When climbing a mounting, it makes sense for you to have things like pitons and rope.

 If you come across an item that gives you a new ability, you need to update your character sheet with this new ability.

-### Sumbitting
-Your character sheet must be contained in a markdown file.Once you have created your character information sheet, you must upload this file and submit it for approval to an administrator.
-We will let you know as soon as possible whether your character is approved or whether something is still missing.
-Once your character is approved, you can immedietly start using it in role-play!

-!!! help
-    If you don't know how to create a markdown file, consider using an online editor like [Dillinger](https://dillinger.io/) and export it as a markdown file from there.